 A non-executive director is a full member of the company’s board of directors and responsible as part of the board for the success of the company.
 In contrast to executive directors, however, they do not have executive responsibilities within the company and are not an employee of it.

 There is no distinction in law between executive directors and non-executive directors.
 In fact, the Companies Act 2006 simply defines a director as any person occupying the position of director, whatever name they are called.

 Because of this, the same duties, responsibilities and indeed potential liabilities apply equally to executive and non-executive directors.

 Need to appoint a director to your company?

-Inform Direct is the innovative and straightforward way to manage officer records for free.
+Inform Direct is the innovative and straightforward way to manage officer records.
 All online, no fuss.Start now

 The distinction between the two lies in the role and purpose of non-executive directors.
 The NEDs won’t generally be ‘getting their hands dirty’ dealing with operational matters, but instead contribute by stepping back from the day-to-day activities of running the business and asking the right questions of the executive team.
 By doing so, they can lend an independent and objective perspective to the board’s decision making – sometimes the most obvious questions or most pertinent concerns are those that, absorbed as they are in the day to day running of the business, the executive team may lose sight of or misjudge.

 challenge from a ‘critical friend’ can be a positive force